oconnor663/jacko.io/posts/async_io.md

-It starts listening on port 8000.[^zero_ip] For each connection it receives it writes a start message, sleeps for one second, and writes an end message.[^writeln] Here's the client for our toy server:
+It starts listening on port 8000.[^zero_ip] For each connection it receives it writes a start message, sleeps for one second, and writes an end message.[^writeln] Here's a client for our toy server:

 [^zero_ip]: `0.0.0.0` is the special IP address that means "all IPv4 interfaces
     on this host".
 It's the standard way to listen for connections coming from